Dev Releases¶

 Note

-As noted in PEP440, although developmental releases are useful in avoiding the situation described above, depending on the value passed as the developmental release, they can be "difficult to parse for human readers".
+As noted in PEP440, while developmental releases help avoid the situation described above, they can be "difficult to parse for human readers" depending on the value passed as the developmental release.

 How to¶